Nikunj-Thakur/Multiple-Linear-Regression/README.md

 ## 📝 Notes

-- The initial parameters are pre-trained in this example
+- Initial parameters start at zeros
-- The small learning rate ensures stable convergence
+- Learning rate (alpha = 0.01) balances convergence speed and stability
 - MSE is used as the cost metric
 - All computations use double-precision floating point
+- Script uses `np.dot()` for efficient vectorized predictions
+- `os.chdir()` ensures the script finds CSV file regardless of execution directory

 ---